 To promote fair access to HPC computing resources, all users are limited to 10 concurrently

-running jobs at a time.
-Additionally, user are restricted to a total of 600 cores
+running jobs (if you need to queue more, please get in touch).
+Additionally, users are restricted to a total of 600 cores

 A. User priority decreases as the user accumulates hours of CPU time over the last 21 days, across